Z-8Bit/Firefox/README.md

    + Activate **`Custom Stylesheet`** and paste the contents of verttabs.css into the text area below, and click **`Save CSS`** under the textbox.
 8. Restart Firefox.
 9. Enjoy your new Firefox!

+## Install NightTab

+1. Get the [NightTab](https://addons.mozilla.org/en-GB/firefox/addon/nighttab/) extension from here.
+2. Open a new tab and click the gear/settings icon on the top left/right.
+3. Scroll down to Data < Restore and select the import from file option.
+4. After downloading my file, just select it using that button.
+5. If you want to add this as your homepage too, go to your new tab, and on that page navigate to firefox settings and under Homepage, select "use current page".
+6. Enjoy!

 ## Credits